-SAM offers clients three portfolios: our conservative portfolio, standard portfolio, and aggressive portfolio.
-At any given time, these portfolios may overlap considerably with one another.
-For example, if portfolios contain about 30 US equities, the three portfolios may share about half of them in common with one another.
+SAM offers clients four primary portfolio strategies: Income, All-Weather, Total Alpha and Forever.
+At any given time, these portfolios may have some overlap with one another.
 This overlap reflects our view that if you can find great businesses trading at attractive prices, the ideal holding period (to paraphrase Warren Buffett) is “forever” – and that the stocks of such businesses should constitute the backbone of any portfolio.
 The types of businesses we’re talking about are highly capital efficient firms, often with strong brands, franchises or float-generating qualities, which also often fall into the category of “trophy assets” or best-of-breed players in their industry.

 For more detail on the three portfolio options, click here.